 Until the introduction of mining business the entire occupational scenario of the mining affected villages was agro-based.
 Most of the villagers depended both directly and indirectly on agriculture for their livelihood.
 The forest resources were also another major source of income for them.
 It has been reported that mining of coal in Meghalaya has brought changes in livelihood of the local people.
 Agriculture which was a major source of livelihood is being replaced by non-farm activities.
 Prior to mining the non-farm activities were not abundantly available but mining has introduced diversified sources of livelihood.
-Due to this many people of the mining area who lack skill, capital and land resources are still in the process of finding newer and better livelihood options.
-It is therefore required that development authorities must safeguard the livelihood of the people in a sustainable way by rendering technical and financial help and promoting newer livelihood options.
+Due to this many people of the mining area who lack skill, capital and land resources are still in the process of finding newer and better livelihood of the people in a sustainable way by rendering technical and financial help and promoting newer livelihood options.
 Some of the needed actions are proposed below.